choulab/lab-website/content/handbook/_index.md

     weight: 1
 ---

 This handbook is intended for incoming students of the Chou lab.
-The primary purpose of the handbook is to teach you how to get things done in the lab, such as how to organize your ideas, experiments, and projects as a researcher.
-It is a living document that is continously updated based on feedbacks from lab members.
-For a more general guide on starting graduate school in IBBME, consult the departmental handbook ([link to PDF](https://ibbme.utoronto.ca/wp-content/uploads/Current_Students/2018-19-Graduate-Handbook.pdf)).<br><br>
+Its primary purpose is to teach you how to get things done in the lab, such as how to organize your ideas, experiments, and projects as a researcher.
+It is a living document that is continously updated based on feedbacks from members of the lab.

+For a more general guide on graduate school in IBBME, consult the departmental [handbook](https://ibbme.utoronto.ca/wp-content/uploads/Current_Students/2018-19-Graduate-Handbook.pdf) (PDF will open in a new window).<br><br>

 ## First Steps